markbrada/occupational-builder/README.md

 ---

 ## Changelog

+### v0.2.5
+- Simplified toolbox to ramp/platform/delete with snap toggle, defaulting to no active tool and enabling click-to-select plus drag-to-move without a Move mode.
+- Placement only occurs on empty canvas when ramp/platform is chosen, empty clicks clear selection and tool, and delete mode removes on click.
+- Ramp and platform labels stay upright while shapes rotate, keeping text anchored near each object’s top-left.

 ### v0.2.4
 - Default selection on click with a dedicated Move tool for dragging, plus deletion respects empty-canvas clearing.